MooersLab/MooersLab/README.md

 ## Introduction
 This site contains the public repositories of the Dr. Blaine Mooers Lab, Department of Biochemistry and Physiology, College of Medicine, University of Oklahoma Health Sciences, Oklahoma City, Oklahoma, USA.
-My lab determines the structures of biological macromolecules and their complexes with drugs, mainly using [X-ray crystallography](https://en.wikipedia.org/wiki/X-ray_crystallography#Biological_macromolecular_crystallography) and sometimes small-angle[ X-ray scattering](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering)](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering), a method that does not require crystals.
+My lab determines the structures of biological macromolecules and their complexes with drugs, mainly using [X-ray crystallography](https://en.wikipedia.org/wiki/X-ray_crystallography#Biological_macromolecular_crystallography) and sometimes small-angle [ X-ray scattering](https://en.wikipedia.org/wiki/Small-angle_X-ray_scattering), a method that does not require crystals.
 We grow crystals using advanced experimental design methods and collect X-ray diffraction data in-house and frequently at the [Stanford Synchrotron Radiation LightSource](https://www-ssrl.slac.stanford.edu/content/) and sometimes at the four other significant light sources in the US.
 We also do structure-based drug design using supercomputers.